 Johanna Mannergren Selimovic

-Johanna Mannergren Selimovic is Associate Professor and Senior Researcher at the Swedish Institute of International Affairs and holds a PhD in Peace and Development Research from University of Gothenburg (2011).
+Johanna Mannergren Selimovic is Associate Professor/Senior Lecturer at Södertörn University and Associated Senior Researcher at the Swedish Institute of International Affairs.
+She holds a PhD in Peace and Development Research from University of Gothenburg (2011).
 Her research is driven by a passionate interest in the makings of ‘everyday peace’ in deeply divided societies.
 Central topics concern politics of memory, gender, and challenges of co-existence.
 She grounds her work in close ethnographic studies and engages in particular with narrative theory and methodology.
 Johanna has conducted research fieldwork in Bosnia-Herzegovina, Rwanda and Jerusalem.

 She has published her work in journals such as Political Psychology, Security Dialogue, International Journal of Transitional Justice, International Feminist Journal of Politics, and Third World Quarterly.